linux-china/dotenvx-rs/README.md

 # dotenvx CLI

-Run `cargo install dotenvx-rs` to install the dotenvx CLI Rust edition, and run `dotenvx set KEY1 VALUE1` to create `.env` file with dotenvx encrypted format.
+Run `cargo binstall dotenvx-rs` or `cargo install dotenvx-rs` to install the dotenvx CLI Rust edition, and run `dotenvx init` to create `.env` and `.env.keys` files with dotenvx support.

 dotenvx Rust CLI is almost a drop-in replacement for the original [dotenvx CLI](https://dotenvx.com/), with some differences: